 The Capacity attribute of system and Load attribute of service group are changed from scalar integer to integer-association (multidimensional) type attributes.
-For example, if the System has Capacity attribute defined and service group has I oad attribute set in the main of file as:
+For example, if the System has Capacity attribute defined and service group has Load attribute set in the main.cf file as:

 '''

 Group Gx (

-. . . .
+....

 Load = { Units = 20 }

+)

 System N1 (

+....

 Capacity = 30

+)

 '''